rafaelktakahashi/multikeys/README.md

 This application aims at providing such a solution: to allow the user to create and use multiple keyboard layouts at once in the Windows Operating System.

 # Getting Started
 This app is developed in Visual Studio 2017 targeting Windows 7 or higher.
 The core project in Visual C++ interacts with the Windows API to intercept and substitute keystrokes according to a configuration file in XML.
-The GUI is written in C# WPF, and is used to create the configuration file that contains the layouts for the different registered keyboards; it writes the XML configuration files and controls the lifetime of the core application.
+The Layout Editor is written in C# WPF, and is used to create the configuration file that contains the layouts for the different registered keyboards; it writes the XML configuration files and controls the lifetime of the core application.

-# Build and Test
+# Build and Run
-Currently, only the core application is buildable.
-It requires a proper xml file.
+Buiding the solution should be simple.
+One important detail, however, is that the Layout Editor points to the Release folders of the C++ projects; as such, it's necessary to build at least the C++ projects in Release mode before building and running the Layout Editor.

 [AutoHotKey]: https://autohotkey.com/